-Title of Each Class of Securities To Be Registered roposed Maximum Aggregate Offering Price(1) mount Of egistration Fee Common Stock, \$0.001 par value per share 67,282,856 shares \$ 1.77 \$ 119,090,656 \$ 14,017
+Title of Each Class of Securities To Be Registered Amount To Be Registered nt To Be Offering Price stered Per Share(1) - 1 osed Maximum regate Offering Price(1) nount Of gistration Fee Common Stock, \$0.001 par value per share 67,335,356 shares \$ 1.77 \$ 119,183,581 \$ 14,027

-(1) Estimated based upon the average of the high and low sales prices of the Registrant's common stock on August 31, 2005, as reported by the Hercules Market of the Osaka Securities Exchange, solely for the purpose of calculating the registration fee pursuant to Rule 457(o) promulgated under the Securities Act of 1933.
+Estimated based upon the average of the high and low sales prices of the Registrant's common stock on August 31, 2005, as reported by the Hercules Market of the Osaka Securities Exchange, solely for the purpose of calculating the registration fee pursuant to Rule 457(o) promulgated under the Securities Act of 1933.
 On August 31, 2005, the exchange rate for the Japanese Yen was 111 Yen per U.S. Dollar, as quoted on www.oanda.com.
+In connection with its initial filing on Form S-1 on September 1, 2005, the Registrant paid an aggregate filing fee of \$14,107 with respect to the registration of common stock with a proposed maximum offering price of \$119,090,656.
+Concurrent with the filing of this Amendment No. 1 to this Registration Statement, the Registrant has transmitted \$10 to the SEC, representing the additional filing fee payable with respect to the \$92,925 increase in the proposed maximum aggregate offering price set forth herein.

-The Registrant hereby amends this registration statement on such date or dates as may be necessary to delay its effective date until the Registrant shall file a further amendment which specifically states that this registration statement shall thereafter become effective in accordance with Section 8(a)

-of the Securities Act of 1933, or until this registration statement shall become effective on such date as the Commission, acting pursuant to said Section 8(a), may determine.
+The Registrant hereby amends this registration statement on such date or dates as may be necessary to delay its effective date until the Registrant shall file a further amendment which specifically states that this registration statement shall thereafter become effective in accordance with Section 8(a) of the Securities Act of 1933, or until this registration statement shall become effective on such date as the Commission, acting pursuant to said Section 8(a), may determine.